Wh1ppedKreem/BULLET/README.md

 # **BULLET Framework** [![Python Version](https://img.shields.io/badge/Python-v3.11%2B-blue)](https://www.python.org/downloads/)

-EZToolkit is a penetration testing framework with all the necessary tools a hacker would need without the hassle of typing out all the commands.
+BULLET is a penetration testing framework with all the necessary tools a hacker would need without the hassle of typing out all the commands.
 Now, you can setup a listener, generate a payload, run an SQLi scan, run a network scan, bruteforce service passwords, bruteforce hashes, scan for directories, scan for usernames, encode/decode base64 and perform DoS attacks all in one place.
 It's like a swiss army knife for hacking!

 <p align="center">
   <img src="Images/eztoolkitmainmenu.png" width="500px" alt="EZToolkit-Main-Menu" />
 </p>

-### EZToolkit allows you to perform perform lengthy, cumbersome and constantly repeating commands with ease.
+### BULLET allows you to perform perform lengthy, cumbersome and constantly repeating commands with ease.
 It can:
  - Create msfvenom payloads
  - Setup a listener
  - Perform Nmap scans